danialnoaein/gaia/usecases.md

 - User clicks Android Widget Bookmark https://f2fnetwork.de/gaia-quicknotes.html?token=demo
 ### **Actions**
 1. Show a very simple and FAST loading website (html with plain js and css included) which shows a textarea.
-	Styling should be like AdminLTE UI
+	Styling should be like AdminLTE UI  @Saaber
 	(see http://www.f2fnetwork.de/application/F2F-49/html/index.html?user=demo )
 2. Text is entered into textarea and sent to Gaia.
+	e.g. "tomorrow at 12:15 . meeting with Julia. remind me 30min in advance"
 	autogrow textarea while typing
 3. The ajax reply is shown.
 Gaia has parsed the text and maybe re-structured it.
+	Gaia reply (e.g. "20.07.
+12:15 Meeting with Julia.
+Reminder 11:45")
-	Gaia reply is shown as history below input area.
+	is shown as history below input area. @Saaber
-4. Language switch: Deutsch/English/... (later more languages).
+4. Language switch: Deutsch/English/... (later more languages).   @Saaber
- 	Then labels are changed immediately without reloading.
+ 	Then labels are changed immediately without reloading. @Danial
-5. Show some text to explain the usage:
+5. Show some text to explain the usage:  @Saaber
     "say 'task for alexander. buy some milk.'
     or: 'tomorrow at 12:15 . meeting with Julia. remind me 30min in advance'".
-6.  a link to Gaia to see the results and to edit data
+6.  a link to Gaia to see the results and to edit data.
+Styling: @Saaber

 ### **implementation**
+1. (@Saaber/@Danial) UI
-1.  text is stored on php webserver or to Gaia directly
+2. (@Achim) text is stored on php webserver or sent to Gaia directly
-2. Gaia converts text into tasks/events/notes
+3. (@Achim) Gaia converts text into tasks/events/notes

 Demo: https://f2fnetwork.de/gaia-quicknotes.html?token=demo